-Our themes for the Aegean Retina Meeting XVI are the Advances in Vitreoretinal Diseases: Diagnostics, Pharmacotherapy, Surgical Instrumentation, and Basic Research.
+Our themes for the Aegean Retina Meeting XVIII are the Advances in Retinal and Vitreoretinal Diseases: Diagnostics, Pharmacotherapy, Surgical Instrumentation and Basic Research.
 Moreover a session with cases relevant to retina specialists is planned.

 The Aegean Retina Meetings’ participants are encouraged to bring their spouses/families along as the meeting also offers opportunity for an extensive array of entertaining activities, and excursions for participants and accompanying persons.